 Why is it important to have a plant stand?

 Stands aren't essential items for displaying your plant collections, but they do offer up some distinct benefits.
-They allow you to overwinter outdoor plants indoors and reduce problems with in-ground pests and animals Displaying a plant on a stand indoors can make more of a statement, compliment your decor, and make the best use of available space.
+They allow you to overwinter outdoor plants indoors and reduce problems with in-ground pests and animals.
+Displaying a plant on a stand indoors can make more of a statement, complement your decor, and make the best use of available space.

 Why Trust The Spruce?